moshekaplan/phplist-plugin-shabbostimes/README.md

 # phplist-plugin-shabbostimes
-List plugin that replaces [CANDLELIGHTING] and [PARSHA] with the candlelighting and parsha
+phpList plugin that replaces [CANDLELIGHTING] and [PARSHA] with the candlelighting and parsha